Avoid these common writing mistakes

 Example: “Kathy Marsh” and “Nate Hobbs” becomes “Marsh and Hobbs.”

 Do not over-use such expressions as “seems to be,” “somewhat,” “tends to be,” “oftentimes,” “perhaps,” “maybe,” and “sort of.”

-An example of such over-use: “Perhaps there is an occasional tendency for Wheaton students to somewhat affect their dorm life from time to time.”
+Example: “Perhaps there is an occasional tendency for Wheaton students to somewhat affect their dorm life from time to time.”

-Punctuate the Latin "et al." Correctly
+Punctuate the Latin "et al." correctly

 The complete Latin expression is et alters, meaning “and others.”
 The word alters is abbreviated as al. and therefore requires a period; et is a complete unabbreviated Latin word and does not require a dot.

 Example: Wheaton College becomes “a small liberal arts college in the Midwest,” and “Calvary Baptist Church of Binghamton, New York” becomes “an evangelical church in New York State.”